hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 In the net-emissions-token-network contract, we currently support this functionality:

-- Defining a new token
-- Minting this token and verifying that it's type is valid
+- Issuing tokens and verifying that its type is valid
 - Registering/unregistering dealers
 - Registering/unregistering consumers
 - Transferring tokens